Using Plandek to reduce Cycle Time by 75% and increase deployment frequency by 15%

 Increasing deployment frequency and reducing failed builds

 In keeping with Agile principles, Deployment Frequency is a ‘North Star’ metric and hence a consistent focus for the delivery organisation at The client.
-Plandek’s end-to-end view of the delivery process enables delivery teams to closely track deployment frequency and track and manage the bottlenecks that may be slowing frequency of deployments.
+Plandek’s end-to-end view of the delivery process enables delivery teams to closely track deployment frequency and track and manage the bottlenecks that may be slowing the frequency of deployments.

-The client increased deployments per day (per pipeline) by 15% through a better understanding of the root-cause of Build Failures and Deployment Cycle Time using Plandek.
+The client increased deployments per day (per pipeline) by 15% through a better understanding of the root cause of Build Failures and Deployment Cycle Time using Plandek.

 Increasing throughput and value delivered